 The \texttt{Belief Correction} mechanism plays a pivotal role in rectifying any incorrect beliefs during cooperation.
-ProAgent make predictions about their teammates' future behavior and store relevant analyses in their memory.
-In subsequent steps, ProAgent verify the accuracy of their predictions and correct any erroneous beliefs.
+ProAgent makes predictions about their teammates' future behavior and stores relevant analyses in their memory.
+In subsequent steps, ProAgent verifies the accuracy of their predictions and corrects any erroneous beliefs.
 Specifically, if the observed behavior of the teammate agent deviates from the assumed intentions recorded in \texttt{Memory}, the \texttt{Belief Correction} mechanism can take two approaches: 1) Replace the predicted intention with the actual behavior of the teammate.
 2) Provide an annotation alongside the original prediction to flag it as incorrect.
 The replacement method enforces ProAgent to learn from ground truth, while the annotation method allows ProAgent to reason about the cause of the wrong belief, thereby avoiding similar mistakes in the future.
 Additionally, the replan loop within the \texttt{Verificator} module serves as an indirect method for rectifying beliefs.
 With each query to the LLMs, ProAgent outputs new intentions on their teammate agent, which contributes to improving the accuracy of their predictions.
 This iterative process allows ProAgent to refine their beliefs over time and enhance their ability to make accurate predictions about their teammate's intentions.
 In summary, the \texttt{Belief Correction} mechanism ensures that ProAgent maintains accurate and up-to-date information about their teammate agent's real behavior.
 By referencing the \texttt{Belief} part of \texttt{Memory} before making decisions, ProAgent continually improves the accuracy of their beliefs regarding their teammate's future behavior.